 Proterra Statement on Minimal Exposure to Silicon Valley Bank

-/EIN News/ -- BURLINGAME, Calif., March 12, 2023 (GLOBE NEWSWIRE) -- Proterra Inc (NASDAQ: PTRA), a leading innovator in commercial vehicle electrification technology, today issued the following statement regarding Silicon Valley Bank’s (“SVB”) transition into receivership by the Federal Deposit Insurance Corporation (“FDIC”):
+BURLINGAME, Calif., March 12, 2023 (GLOBE NEWSWIRE) -- Proterra Inc PTRA, a leading innovator in commercial vehicle electrification technology, today issued the following statement regarding Silicon Valley Bank's ("SVB") transition into receivership by the Federal Deposit Insurance Corporation ("FDIC"):

 "While we continue to proactively monitor the situation involving SVB, our initial assessment indicates our Company maintains a de minimis amount of cash with SVB.
 With today's announcement from the Department of the Treasury, Federal Reserve, and FDIC, we expect to access our accounts on Monday, March 13th and do not currently anticipate a material impact to our financial condition or operations as a result of SVB's transition into receivership by the FDIC.
 We will continue to monitor the situation and any impact on Proterra, our customers, partners, and suppliers."